 For Technology hiring managers, it is particularly important to ensure candidates have a good experience when applying for a role with their company to ensure they stay engaged throughout the hiring process.

-One of the biggest issues we hear about from candidates is when there are delays or inefficiencies that leave them unsure where stand or if the employer is still interested, which can result in them pursuing roles elsewhere.
-The best way to avoid this is to communicate with your recruitment partner if there are any delays in the recruitment process or changes to key people working on the project, as well as being clear about timelines and next steps – this allows us to keep candidates engaged and serve as a go-between to ensure they have the best possible experience.
+One of the biggest issues we hear about from candidates is when there are delays or inefficiencies that leave them unsure where they stand or if the employer is still interested, which can result in them pursuing roles elsewhere.
+The best way to avoid this is to communicate with your recruitment partner if there are any delays in the hiring process or changes to key people working on the project, as well as being clear about timelines and next steps – this allows us to keep candidates engaged and serve as a go-between to ensure they have the best possible experience.

 Likewise, it’s a good idea to make sure that any information the candidate may want to research prior to their application or interview is readily available.
 These may include details about key personnel on your website, the history of the company and its goals and vision for the future.
 This should all be provided to your recruitment partner at the start of the process, but can also be made available online for when candidates are doing their own preparation.
 Chat to your marketing or communications team if you think the online content needs to be improved to enhance your overall value proposition.